-If they do not receive the reimbursement of the IHS after 1 month of employment, assistants should query this directly with their host institution.
-If assistants still do not receive the reimbursement, they should contact the British Council in order to rectify this as soon as possible.
+If they do not receive the reimbursement of the IHS at the times stated above, assistants should query this directly with their host institution.
+If assistants still do not receive the reimbursement, they should contact the British Council to rectify this as soon as possible.